New google ads account for your funeral home?

 A Realistic Timeline for New Funeral Home Google Ads Accounts

-Months 2–3: Performance begins to stabilize.
+Months 2–3 ($500-$1000 budget): Performance begins to stabilize.
 Cost per call starts to improve.
 The phone rings more consistently.

 Month 4+: Well-managed campaigns typically hit 300% ROI or better for funeral homes that handle incoming calls well.

-The funeral homes that quit in month one never get to see month four.
+The funeral homes that quit in month one never get to see the results of month four.

 What to Do During the Warm-Up Period